-For patients with cancer, receiving the best care is paramount.
-At UofL Health -- Brown Cancer Center, patients have been receiving quality health care services for 40 years.
+For patients with cancer, receiving the best care is essential.
+At UofL Health – Brown Cancer Center, patients have been receiving quality health care services for 40 years.

-Our mission is to generate new knowledge relating to the nature of cancer, and to create new and more effective approaches to prevention, diagnosis and therapy while delivering medical advances with compassion and respect to cancer patients throughout our region.
+Our mission is to generate new knowledge relating to the nature of cancer.
+We strive to create new and more effective approaches to prevention, diagnosis and therapy while delivering medical advances with compassion and respect to cancer patients throughout our region.

 For patients in Kentuckiana and beyond, Brown Cancer Center offers innovative treatments to help patients fight the disease while still living each moment to the fullest.
 Our cancer detection and prevention programs are helping individuals in our community learn more about their risk factors, the disease and the importance of early intervention.

-As part of UofL Health and an academic medical center, in partnership with the UofL School of Medicine and UofL Physicians, Brown Cancer Center offers our patients state-of-the-art facilities, groundbreaking research, pioneering treatments, as well as access to more than 700 specialty and primary care physicians.
+As part of UofL Health and an academic medical center, and in partnership with the UofL School of Medicine and UofL Physicians, Brown Cancer Center offers our patients state-of-the-art facilities, groundbreaking research, pioneering treatments as well as access to more than 700 specialty and primary care physicians.

 Our Leadership